 Explosive Fire on the Sacred Mountain: Summer Solstice Sign for All People

-Fire on San Francisco Peaks, Arizona, sacred mountain for Indian peoples, summer solstice 2010: Hopi, Navajo, Havasupai, and geological perspectives.
-Signs from nature.
+Explosive Fire on San Francisco Peaks, Arizona, sacred mountain for Indian peoples, summer solstice 2010.
+Signs from nature perspectives of Native peoples.

-San Francisco Peaks, near Flagstaff, Arizona explode with fire
+San Francisco Peaks, near Flagstaff, Arizona explosive fire

 The Peaks are a holy place for thirteen tribes in the region.
 Silently, respectfully we sent our heart energy out to the spirit of the mountain and sought permission to enter indigenous lands of the Hopi and Navajo peoples.
 Clear blue skies contrasted with the deep green, still snow-topped mountain slopes and a palpable sense of Presence reached out and encircled us.

 Later in the afternoon from the Hopi Mesas, 80 miles to the northeast (as the crow flies) from the Peaks, an ominous towering white mushroom shaped cloud suddenly rose high into the sky from the eastern flank of the mountains.
 During the course of the afternoon the prevailing winds pushed a thick black ash blanket directly over all the main part of Hopi.
 The sun now peered eerily red through the dark veil of smoke.

-Explosive Fire and smoke give rise to apocalyptic feelings of ending times pervaded my awareness that afternoon.
+Explosive Fire and smoke give rise to apocalyptic feelings of ending times as the afternoon wore on.
 It was like the hot breath of the Creator blowing over us saying: Pay attention.
 I have pondered this and searched for perspectives to help me understand this deep inner turbulence I continue to feel.